otoukebri/Spring-Course-Oak3/README.md

 In real life you will see these two being mixed.
-Beans that are maintained by the company will be annotated and legacy code or code from dependencies will life in a Java configuration file.
+Beans that are maintained by the company will be annotated and legacy code or code from dependencies will live in a Java configuration file.

-One example where a Java configuration would be preferred is for a Datasource that you need to configure with different parameters
+One example where a Java configuration would be preferred is for a `Datasource` that you need to configure with different parameters

 ####Descriptors

 You can define descriptors on the bean definitions.
+With the `@Descriptor` annotation
 This is comparable to a `Javadoc` for a bean.

 ####Imports

 Organize your `@Configuration` classes however you like.
 Best practive: seperate out `application` beans from `infrastructure` beans.
 You can `import` other configuration files with `@import` on top of the class declaration.